Massage Therapists Registered in a Regulated Province

 Massage Therapists from Unregulated Provinces or Trained Internationally

-Applicants who have not graduated from a Massage Therapy program at a private vocational school in Ontario, or a College of applied Arts and Technology in Ontario (an ‘approved program’), must have their Massage Therapy education assessed, as well as successfully complete the Standards and Regulations eWorkshop to have their education deemed equivalent to an approved program and be permitted to attempt the CMTO Certification Examinations.
+Applicants who have not graduated from a Massage Therapy program at a private vocational school in Ontario, or a College of applied Arts and Technology in Ontario (an ‘approved program’), must have their Massage Therapy education assessed.
+If their prior training is deemed equivalent to current programs approved in Ontario, they must also successfully complete the Standards and Regulations E-Workshop before being permitted to attempt the CMTO Certification Examinations.